-- (D) Is sufficiently clear and specific to serve as a guide for the person's conduct; and - (2) Knowingly fails to comply with the conditional release order. - (b) Defense.
-A person does not commit an offense under this section when, in fact, a judicial officer gives effective consent to the conduct constituting the offense. - (c) Prosecutorial authority.
-A judicial officer or a prosecutor may initiate a proceeding for contempt under this section. - (d) Expedited non-jury hearing.
-A proceeding determining a violation of this section shall be expedited.
-The proceeding shall be by a single judge, whose verdict shall have the same force and effect as that of a jury. - (e) Penalties.
-Criminal contempt for violation of a release condition is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (f) Definitions. - (1) The term "knows" has the meaning specified in RCC § 22E-206; and the term "in fact" has the meaning specified in RCC § 22E-207; and the term "effective consent" has the meaning specified in RCC § 22E-701. - (2) In this section, the term "judicial officer" has the meaning specified in D.C.
+- (1) Knows they are subject to a conditional release order that, in fact: - (A) Is issued under D.C.
+Code § 23-1321; - (B) Is in writing; - (C) Advises the actor of the consequences for violating the order, including immediate arrest or the issuance of a warrant for the actor's arrest, the criminal penalties under this section, the pretrial release penalty enhancements under RCC § 22E-607, and the criminal penalties for obstruction of justice under D.C.
+Code § 22-722; and - (D) Is sufficiently clear and specific to serve as a guide for the actor's conduct; and - (2) Knowingly fails to comply with the conditional release order. - (b) Defense.
+An actor does not commit an offense under this section when, in fact, a judicial officer gives effective consent to the conduct constituting the offense. - (c) Prosecutorial authority.
+A judicial officer or a prosecutor may initiate a proceeding for contempt under this section. - (d) Non-jury hearing.
+A proceeding determining a violation of this section shall be by a single judge, whose verdict shall have the same force and effect as that of a jury. - (e) Penalties.
+Criminal contempt for violation of a release condition is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (f) Definitions. - (1) The term "knows" has the meaning specified in RCC § 22E-206; the term "in fact" has the meaning specified in RCC § 22E-207; and the terms "actor" and "effective consent" have the meanings specified in RCC § 22E-701. - (2) In this section, the term "judicial officer" has the meaning specified in D.C.
 Code § 23-1331. - (g) Interpretation of statute.
-Chapters 1 through 6 of Subtitle I of Title 22E apply to this offense.
+Chapters 1 through 6 of Subtitle I of Title 22E shall apply to this offense.